nniiicc/D/Cynics.md

 To get the bill out of committee a deal was brokered between Republications and Democrats to remove the language that implied NOAA would have to use existing federal budget allocations.
 Instead, Congress would allocate an additional $350 million for NOAA’s 2015-2017 operating budget.

-While the bill avoided congressional re-appropriation of existing research funds, it still included an innordinate amount of oversight for how money was to be spent, and how individuals would be held accountable for making progress on what are substantive basic research problems.
+While the bill avoided congressional re-appropriation of existing research funds, it still included a substantial amount of oversight for how money was to be spent, and how individuals would be held accountable for making progress on what are substantive basic research problems.
 Steps towards regulating NOAA’s spending of these funds included

 + regular reporting by NOAA’s Director to Congress on the status and improvement of weather prediction forecasting and how the agency was making advances on a “fundamental understanding of the weather”
 + directions for the CIO of NOAA to draft and make available for public comment a report on “computing resource prioritization” , and